-The first week of this expedition is based in Dinokeng Game Reserve, a Highveld reserve where you will be based in a tented and fenced camp.
-You will spend half of your time in the field helping with distance sampling of large mammals from vehicles and working on foot to complete bird point counts and estimate the level of grazing and browsing pressure on the vegetation.
-The rest of your time will be spent in camp where you will have daily lectures on an Introduction to African wildlife conservation and management and assist with the analysis of camera trap data for the abundance of cryptic species such as lion and hyena.
-For your last week you will be based in Sodwana Bay and will then complete a PADI Open Water dive training course or an Indian Ocean reef ecology course by diving (if already trained) or snorkelling.
+The first week of this expedition is based in Dinokeng Game Reserve, where you will be accommodated in a tented, fenced camp.
+You will spend half of your time in the field, helping with vehicle-based distance sampling of large mammals.
+You will also be working on foot, completing biodiversity assessments of birds and vegetation, estimating the level of fire and herbivory impacts on vegetation across the whole reserve.
+The rest of your time will be spent in camp where you will have daily lectures on “An Introduction to African wildlife conservation and management”.
+You will also assist with the analysis of camera trap data from an extensive network of cameras placed across the reserve to capture evidence of illusive and nocturnal species.
+For your last week you will be based in Sodwana Bay where you have the option to complete a PADI Open Water dive training course.
+Alternatively, you will join the Indian Ocean reef ecology course as a diver or snorkeler depending on your experience.

 Fitness level required